auharris/tutorials/how-to-make-a-wordpress.md

 # How To Make A WordPress Blog
+## Step One
-## Step One:  Point your browser to: www.wordpress.com
+Point your browser to: www.wordpress.com